GM Urges Judge to Block Ignition Claim Lawsuits

 Additionally, new information has been disclosed revealing that General Motors ordered 500,000 replacement ignition switches to fix Chevrolet Cobalts and other small cars almost two months before they alerted federal safety regulators of the problem.
 Emails exchanged by a GM contract worker and Delphi Automotive, the ignition-switch supplier, indicate that GM placed an “urgent” order of replacement switches on Dec.
 18, 2013.

-If you or someone you love has been injured due to a defective General Motors vehicle, the product liability lawyers at Simien & Simien can help you determine what your legal options are.
+If you or someone you love has been injured due to a defective General Motors vehicle, a Baton Rouge personal injury lawyer at Simien & Simien can help you determine what your legal options are.

 For a free case review, call us at (800) 374-8422 or fill out our online contact form.